AshwinAashu/AshwinAashu/README.md

 **Software Engineer · 5 years of experience**

 I build end-to-end products — from responsive, accessible frontends to distributed backend systems.
-Currently expanding into full-stack architecture with a focus on data-heavy applications and cloud infrastructure.
+Currently expanding into Java full-stack role with a focus on data-heavy applications and cloud infrastructure.
 Toying around with agentic AI.

 ---